openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 **Display multiple HLS streams side by side**

 In order to display camera hls streams side by side you can also create a webView item and link it to a HTML file in the conf/html directory as follows:
-The webView URL is that of your OpenHAB installation.
+The webView URL is that of your openHAB installation.

 ```